-Hi, I’m Shannon Gianotti and welcome to my blog!
-If you’d like to follow my blog via email, you can subscribe on the right.
+Hi, I’m Shannon Baker (formerly Gianotti) and welcome to my blog!
+If you’d like to follow my posts via email, you can subscribe on the right.

 Tangled up in “spirituality”

 In addition to my love of writing and gelato, I thrive on to-do lists.
 So, considering that my dad was a pastor, it didn’t take me long to build a “spiritual” to-do list: read the Bible, pray, and avoid R-rated movies.

 I knew that my check-list didn’t really impress God.
 He requires perfection and Jesus the only human who can give him that, since he was God too.
 Still, after years of toting my list around, I began to think that only “spiritual” things matter to God.

 God could care less about everything else–everything like bowling and fettuccine alfredo.
 But, as long as I didn’t swear after throwing a gutter ball, as long as slurping noodles didn’t turn into gluttony, he’d tolerate bowling and eating at the Olive Garden.

 But, it seemed to me that God didn’t really care about those things.
 Each time I laced up the red and blue shoes or wound more noodles around my fork, he was probably up in Heaven, drumming his fingers on the throne and wondering when I would get back to praying.

 Over the last couple years, God has challenged me on this.
 Sure, he stuffed the Bible with directions on how to live, but I’ve started to ask why.
 He keeps pulling me back to the book of Genesis for the answer.